 04.01 Account managers are responsible for maintaining budgetary control.
 For income-generating accounts, account managers should spend less than the funding available (actual income plus available reserves), as well as less than budgeted.

 Account managers are expected to make as many mid-year adjustments to expenditure budgets as necessary to balance the account or secure approval for alternate funding sources via the respective vice president.

-04.02 The Director of Budgeting will reduce a Method of Finance account's current year budget for the over-expenditure of the budget in the prior year unless the deficit is otherwise funded by the divisional vice president or waived by President's Cabinet.
+04.02 The assistant vice president for Budgeting, Financial Planning, and Analysis will reduce a Method of Finance account's current year budget for the over-expenditure of the budget in the prior year unless the deficit is otherwise funded by the divisional vice president or waived by President's Cabinet.
 Before a waiver is granted, another source of funds must be identified to cover the deficit.

-04.03 A deficit fund balance constitutes unauthorized borrowing from University’s Method of Finance fund group which is funded by appropriations and tuition.
-The Director of Budgeting will work with management to resolve the deficit.
+04.03 A deficit fund balance constitutes unauthorized borrowing from the university’s Method of Finance fund group which is funded by appropriations and tuition.
+The assistant vice president for Budgeting, Financial Planning, and Analysis will work with management to resolve the deficit.
 The divisional vice president will fund any deficit fund balance unless waived by the President's Cabinet.
 Before granting a waiver, the President's Cabinet must identify a source of funds to cover the deficit.

 05. AVAILABLE RESERVE TARGETS

 05.01 Adequate expendable reserves are necessary in the event of revenue or expenditure fluctuations.
 The adequacy of available reserves is measured by the available funds ratio which is calculated as follows:

 Available reserves include those defined in Section 02.02 above, plus relevant unrestricted and uncommitted quasi-endowments.
 Reserves committed for major expenditures should be excluded from available reserves in the calculation of the available funds ratio.